 Following the dependent variables, factors may be specified.
 The factors (if desired) should be preceded by a single BY keyword.
-The format for each factor is factorvar [BY subfactorvar].
+The format for each factor is

+'''

+factorvar [BY subfactorvar].

+'''

 Each unique combination of the values of factorvar and subfactorvar divide the dataset into cells.
-Statistics will be calculated for each cell and for the entire dataset (unless NOTOTAL is given).
+Statistics are calculated for each cell and for the entire dataset (unless NOTOTAL is given).

 The STATISTICS subcommand specifies which statistics to show.
-DESCRIPTIVES will produce a table showing some parametric and non-parametrics statistics.
+DESCRIPTIVES produces a table showing some parametric and non-parametrics statistics.
 EXTREME produces a table showing the extremities of each cell.
 A number in parentheses, n determines how many upper and lower extremities to show.
 The default number is 5.

 The subcommands TOTAL and NOTOTAL are mutually exclusive.
-If TOTAL appears, then statistics will be produced for the entire dataset as well as for each cell.
-If NOTOTAL appears, then statistics will be produced only for the cells (unless no factor variables have been given).
+If TOTAL appears, then statistics for the entire dataset as well as for each cell are produced.
+If NOTOTAL appears, then statistics are produced only for the cells (unless no factor variables have been given).
 These subcommands have no effect if there have been no factor variables specified.

 The PLOT subcommand specifies which plots are to be produced if any.
 Available plots are HISTOGRAM, NPPLOT, BOXPLOT and SPREADLEVEL.
-The first three can be used to visualise how closely each cell conforms to a normal distribution, whilst the spread vs. level plot can be useful to visualise how the variance of differs between factors.
-Boxplots will also show you the outliers and extreme values.
+The first three can be used to visualise how closely each cell conforms to a normal distribution, whilst the spread vs. level plot can be useful to visualise how the variance differs between factors.
+Boxplots show you the outliers and extreme values.

 The SPREADLEVEL plot displays the interquartile range versus the median.
 It takes an optional parameter t, which specifies how the data should be transformed prior to plotting.
-The given value t is a power to which the data is raised.
-For example, if t is given as 2, then the data will be squared.
+The given value t is a power to which the data are raised.
+For example, if t is given as 2, then the square of the data is used.
 Zero, however is a special value.
-If t is 0 or is omitted, then data will be transformed by taking its natural logarithm instead of raising to the power of t.
+If t is 0 or is omitted, then data are transformed by taking its natural logarithm instead of raising to the power of t.